jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 local economic conditions.

 If you already have no idea what I'm talking about, then the phrase 'local economic conditions' probably didn't help you much.
-My apologies.
 But it's a useful analogy to have in one's head.
 Each state in parameter space has a cost associated with it - the cost of generating the observations that we're conditioning on while doing inference.
 If certain parameter values are unlikely to generate the provided observations, then those observations will be *expensive* to generate when measured in terms of log-likelihood.
 Parameter values that are likelier to generate the supplied observations will be comparatively cheaper.

 If a proposed execution trace is significantly cheaper than the trace we're currently at, then we usually want to move to it.
 We allow some randomness in